CS171/Homework_instructions/week-01/week_01_hw.md

 &nbsp;

 # Homework 1 - Due Monday, Sept.
-5, 2022 by noon EDT
+11, 2023 by noon EDT

 In this homework, you will consider different visualizations and analyze their primary purpose, whether they succeed or not, and the critical aspects of what makes visualizations compelling, effective, and impactful.

-If you have not done so already, please also complete HW0 on Canvas (Canvas/Modules/Course Preview) as well.
+If you have not done so already, please also take the introductory class survey on Canvas, [here](https://canvas.harvard.edu/courses/123364/modules/items/1407007)

 &nbsp;